 Microvascular Reconstructive Surgery Fellowship

-Number of surgeons the fellow will operate with at least every two weeks: 5
+Number of attending surgeons the fellow will operate with at least every two weeks: 7

-Average number of OR day blocks the fellows will attend per week: 3
+Average number of OR days per week: 3

 Average number of clinics that the fellow will attend per week: 1.5